 HBS students are actually younger than the students at the other Top 10 MBA colleges.
 The sweet-spot for applying is when you have around 3 years of experience after graduating.
 The more experience you have, the lesser the chances of getting in.

 There may be exceptions to the rule, like MBA applicants from the army / military or you have a strong masters or doctoral degree that skewed your experience-to-age ratio.

-If you do a comprehensive analysis of Indian students (let us know where you found that data) who’ve attended Harvard business Schools, you’ll find many who don’t have an IIT degree, who aren’t from consulting and who don’t have a high GMAT score.
+If you do a comprehensive analysis of Indian students (let us know where you found that data) or Chinese / African / American students for that matter who’ve attended Harvard Business School, you’ll find many who don’t have a top degree from IIT or any well-known college, who aren’t from consulting and who don’t have a high GMAT score.